Fast spatio-temporally varying coefficient modeling with reluctant interaction selection: Methodology

 \section{Methodology}

-Based on the literature review, we develop a fast STVC model that can describe large-scale and complex spatio-temporally varying processes.
-Specifically, we define each varying coefficient as a sum of constant (mean), (i) a spatial, (ii) $M$ cyclic/non-cyclic temporal, and (iii) $M$ cyclic/non-cyclic spatio-temporal processes, each of which are defined by a linear combination of basis functions.
+We develop a fast and flexible STVC model that defines each varying coefficient as a sum of constant (mean), (i) spatial, (ii) $Q$ cyclic/non-cyclic temporal, and (iii) $Q$ cyclic/non-cyclic spatio-temporal processes, each of which are defined by a linear combination of basis functions.
+Section \ref{subsec_model} introduces our STVC model and Section \ref{subsec_select} describes its estimation and selection procedure.